suncoast-devs/handbook/lessons/js-intro/variables.md

 Type inference is powerful and frees us from having to type additional syntax.
 However, we cannot use type inference everywhere in our code.
-For instance, when declaring functions we'll need to provide types for our arguments.
+For instance, when declaring functions, we'll need to provide types for our arguments.

-Also, some developers do not prefer to rely on their editor's features to show them the type of a variable and prefer to be `explicit` instead of `implict` with typing.
+Also, some developers do not prefer to rely on their editor's features to show them the type of a variable and prefer to be `explicit` instead of `implicit` with typing.

-To declare the variables again we can use a syntax that includes the variable types explicitly.
+To declare the variables again, we can use a syntax that includes the variable types explicitly.

 ```typescript